Modular housing decreases construction time almost to half and the overall expenses by 10 to 20 percent. A small crew

 The natural frequency of a building is largely determined by its height, and that means that taller buildings will have a lower natural frequency.
 This relationship between height and frequency is referred to as the oscillation period.

 Tall buildings generally undergo several modes of vibration.
 However, the fundamental period often referred to as the “first mode,” is normally the most significant for seismic purposes.
-There are other modes of vibration that could be used for analysis when dealing with very tall buildings.
+When dealing with very tall buildings, There are other modes of vibration that could be used for analysis.

 The next important factor that is figured into the equation in seismic building design is soil.
 Generally, the soil has a period that ranges from 0.4 to 1.5 seconds, with softer soils having shorter periods.
 On average, softer soils increase the shaking caused by an earthquake by 2 to 6 times that of rock.
 Therefore, the period of soil can coincide with a building’s fundamental period, amplifying the building’s acceleration.